Sensemaking: Other applications

 Sensemaking is central to the conceptual framework for military network-centric operations (NCO) espoused by the United States Department of Defense (Garstka and Alberts, 2004).
 In a joint/coalition military environment, sensemaking is complicated by numerous technical, social, organizational, cultural, and operational factors.
 A central hypothesis of NCO is that the quality of shared sensemaking and collaboration will be better in a "robustly networked" force than in a platform-centric force, empowering people to make better decisions.
 According to NCO theory, there is a mutually-reinforcing relationship among and between individual sensemaking, shared sensemaking, and collaboration.

 In defense applications, sensemaking theorists have primarily focused on how shared awareness and understanding are developed within command and control organizations at the operational level.
 At the tactical level, individuals monitor and assess their immediate physical environment in order to predict where different elements will be in the next moment.
 At the operational level, where the situation is far broader, more complex and more uncertain, and evolves over hours and days, the organization must collectively make sense of enemy dispositions, intentions and capabilities, as well as anticipate the (often unintended) effects of own-force actions on a complex system of systems.

 Sensemaking has been studied in the patient safety literature (Battles, et al. 2006).
 It has been used as a conceptual framework for identifying and detecting high risk patient situations.
 For example, Rhodes, et al. (2015) examined sensemaking and the co-production of safety of primary medical care patients.

-It has been reported that remote work can interfere with the sensemaking process.